tarwn/lessthandot-hugo/blogs/content/posts/2014-05-27-automated-deployment-to-azure-hosted-services.md

 </p>

 <p>
-  While this may not be a production-ready script, it&#8217;s not far off (and I&#8217;ve used worse).
+  While this may not be a production-ready script, it's not far off (and I've used worse).
 The few cmdlets above should start to show the pattern that Microsoft used with this Powershell library.
-There are plenty of additional cmdlets to interact with storage services, VMs, affinity groups, HDInsight, Media Services&#8230;you name it, it&#8217;s probably in there.
+There are plenty of additional cmdlets to interact with storage services, VMs, affinity groups, HDInsight, Media Services…you name it, it's probably in there.
 </p>

 <p>